-GEoffrey Gallegos, Conductor
+GEoffrey Gallegos, Music Director and Conductor

 Geoffrey Gallegos is a San Francisco native, resident, and sixth generation Californian.
 He is currently Music Director and Conductor of the Kensington Symphony Orchestra in West Contra Costa County following his appointment in 2004, and Music Director of the Contra Costa Chamber Orchestra since 2021.
 From 2003 to 2020, he was Music Director and Principal Conductor of Golden Gate Opera in Marin, and from 2003 to 2008, Maestro Gallegos also served as Assistant Conductor of the Peninsula Symphony Orchestra of Northern California.